 US crude oil movement by rail

-The EIA (U.S. Energy Information Administration) reported that US crude oil movement by rail rose by 424,000 barrels to 14,574,000 barrels in May 2016—compared to the previous month.
-US crude oil movement by rail fell to 14,150,000 barrels in April 2016.
-It was the lowest US crude oil movement by rail level since June 2012.
+The EIA (U.S. Energy Information Administration) reported that US crude oil movement by rail fell by 4,577,000 barrels to 12,134,000 barrels in June 2016—compared to the previous month.
+It’s the lowest US crude oil movement by rail level since June 2012.
 US crude oil rail movements include shipments to and from Canada.
 The movement of US crude oil by rail had been falling since October 2014.
-It rose by 3% month-over-month in May.
-However, it’s down 20% so far in 2016.
+It fell 27% month-over-month and 54.5% year-over-year.

 Crude oil movement by PADD regions

 The US crude oil movement by rail averaged at 404,000 bpd (barrels per day) in June 2016.

 The EIA divides the US into five storage regions.
 The crude oil receipts to these regions for June are listed below: